 Specimens of tumours and adjacent normal tissue are stored at –80ºC or colder in the following formats: OCT embedded, flash frozen, and in RNA later®.
 Samples of blood (serum,plasma and buffy coat) and urine are also collected and stored at –80ºC.
 Tumour samples are also formalin fixed and paraffin embedded.
 Diagnostic information and patient outcome are stored in a secure, advanced database, facilitating rapid retrieval of clinical details.

 For inclusion in the CATSB, informed owner consent must be obtained, and banking of tumour samples must not interfere with the clinical histologic diagnosis for the patient.
 Aliquots of samples are available to qualified investigators for retrospective studies.
-We currently have over 18000 aliquots from approximately 900 cases, and cell lines from approximately 40 different cases.
+We currently have in excess of 18000 aliquots from over 1000 unique cases, and cell lines from approximately 40 different cases.
 More information on CATSB samples are available here.

 Samples stored in ultracold environments maximizes the integrity of biological components (such as nucleic acids, proteins, and metabolites).
 Thus, samples from the CATSB are suitable for molecular analysis of nucleic acids, proteins, metabolites, and other circulating biomarkers.